arnavgautam/TreeHacks2015/Demos/Demo-Geolocation-Android-Client/Demo.md

 > **Speaking Point**
 >
-> During this demo we're going to connect an Android client to the Geolocation service that was just pushed to Windows Azure Websites.
+> During this demo we're going to connect an Android client to the Geolocation service that was just pushed to Microsoft Azure Websites.
 >
 > Lets start by opening the Android application in Eclipse.